tjeerdhans/solving-permutation-puzzles/manuscript/Dijkstra.md

 encounter for the first time.

 ## Exercise
-Implement Dijkstra shortest path algorithm
+1. Implement Dijkstra shortest path algorithm
+2. Use it to solve the Wolf, Sheep and Cabbage puzzle

 [dijkstra]: https://en.wikipedia.org/wiki/Dijkstra's_algorithm